LetsGainit/Gainit/backend/GainIt/GainIt.API/Documentation/API_ENDPOINTS_DOCUMENTATION.md

 "Todo" | "InProgress" | "Done" | "Blocked"
 ```

+**Auto-Completion Behavior:**
+- When a task is marked as `Done`, the system automatically checks if all tasks in the milestone are completed
+- If all tasks in a milestone are `Done`, the milestone is automatically marked as `Completed`
+- Notifications are sent for both task and milestone auto-completion

 ### Subtask Management
 | Method | Endpoint | Description | Authorization |
 |--------|----------|-------------|---------------|